Timeline Mitopure

 How long does urolithin A take to work?
 The first published RCT ran 4 weeks and showed improved muscle endurance.
 Mitochondrial biomarker improvements appeared at 4 weeks; strength gains in longer studies at 12–16 weeks.
 Take it daily for at least 4–8 weeks.

 Is urolithin A safe?
 Clinical trials up to 1,000mg/day have shown good tolerability with no serious adverse events.
-The compound is naturally produced in the body (in those with the right gut bacteria) and has a strong safety profile.
+The compound is naturally produced in the body (in those with the right gut bacteria) and has been generally tolerated in studied populations, though long-term and population-specific safety data remain limited.

 Frequently Asked Questions